dakujem/toru/readme.md

 ## Usage

-Most of the primitives described in API section below are implemented in **3 forms**:
+Most of the primitives described in the API section below are implemented in **3 forms**:
 1. as a static method `Itera::*(iterable $input, ...$args)`, for simple cases
 2. as a fluent method of the `Dash` wrapper, `Dash::*(...$args): Dash`, best suited for fluent composition
-3. as a factory method that creates partially applied callables `IteraFn::*(...$args): callable`, to be composed into pipelines or used as filters (i.e. in Twig, Blade, Latte, ...)
+3. as a factory method that creates partially applied callables `IteraFn::*(...$args): callable`, to be composed into pipelines or used as filters (i.e., in Twig, Blade, Latte, ...)

 Example of _filtering_ and _mapping_ a collection, then _appending_ some more already processed elements.